lukaspustina/bosun_emitter/README.md

 > [Bosun](http://bosun.org) is an open-source, MIT licensed, monitoring and alerting system by [Stack Exchange](http://stackexchange.com/).
 It has an expressive domain specific language for evaluating alerts and creating detailed notifications.
 It also lets you test your alerts against history for a faster development experience. <sup>[[1]](http://bosun.org)</sup>

-Bosun receives metric data mostly via [scollector](http://bosun.org/scollector/) which is Boson's agent running on each monitored host. scollector runs build-in as well as external collectors periodically to collect and trasmit metrics on its hosts.
+Bosun receives metric data mostly via [scollector](http://bosun.org/scollector/) which is Boson's agent running on each monitored host. scollector runs build-in as well as external collectors periodically to collect and transmit metrics on its hosts.

-While it is easy to create external collectors and suitable for most needs, there are cases in which sending a single, individual metric datum may be helpful.
+While it is easy to create external collectors suitable for most needs, there are cases in which sending a single, individual metric datum may be helpful.
 Such cases may comprise any individually run program such as a Cron job for backups or in general any other shell script.
-Futher, it might be helpful to send metric data from your own application.
+Further, it might be helpful to send metric data from your own application.

-**bosun_emitter** is a library that eases sending metric data and corresponding meta data describing the metric.
-Furhter, this crate contains a CLI standalone binary called `emit_bosun` that may be used on the command line or from any shell script to send a single metric datum.
+**bosun_emitter** is a library that makes it easy to send metric data and corresponding meta data describing the metric.
+Further, this crate contains a CLI standalone binary called `emit_bosun` that may be used on the command line or from any shell script to send a single metric datum.

 ## Library